-(d) Personal and residence service.
-(1) A party may file with the clerk a written request for personal service or, in the case of service on an individual, for residence service.

-(A) Personal service is effected by delivering or offering to deliver a copy of the process and petition or other document to the person to be served.

-(B) Residence service on an individual is effected by leaving a copy of the process and petition or other document at the individual's dwelling or usual place of abode with someone of suitable age and discretion who resides there.

-(C) If personal or residence service cannot be made on an individual, other than a minor or a disabled person, service is effected by leaving a copy of the process and petition or other document at the individual's dwelling or usual place of abode and mailing to the individual by first-class mail, postage prepaid, a notice that the copy has been left at the individual's dwelling or usual place of abode.

-(2) When process is to be served under this subsection, the clerk must deliver sufficient copies of the process and petition or other document to the sheriff or the county where the process is to be served or, if requested, to a person appointed to serve process or to the requesting party's attorney.

-(3) Service, levy and execution of all process under this subsection, including, but not limited to, writs of execution, orders of attachment, replevin orders, orders for delivery, writs of restitution and writs of assistance, must be made by a sheriff within the sheriff's county, by the sheriff's deputy, by an attorney admitted to the practice of law in Kansas, by a person licensed as a private detective pursuant to K.S.A.
+- (d) Personal and residence service.
+(1) A party may file with the clerk a written request for personal service or, in the case of service on an individual for residence service. - (A) Personal service is effected by delivering or offering to deliver a copy of the process and petition or other document to the person to be served. - (B) Residence service on an individual is effected by leaving a copy of the process and petition or other document at the individual's dwelling or usual place of abode with someone of suitable age and discretion who resides there. - (C) If personal or residence service cannot be made on an individual, other than a minor or a disabled person, service is effected by leaving a copy of the process and petition or other document at the individual's dwelling or usual place of abode and mailing to the individual by first-class mail, postage prepaid, a notice that the copy has been left at the individual's dwelling or usual place of abode. - (2) (A) Except as provided in subsection (d)(2)(B), when process is to be served under this subsection, the clerk must deliver sufficient copies of the process and petition or other document to the sheriff or the county where the process is to be served or, if requested, to a person appointed to serve process or to the requesting party's attorney. - (B) When a case is electronically filed and process is to be served under this subsection, the chief judge of each judicial district shall determine the procedure for service of process through an agreement with a local enforcement agency. - (3) Service, levy and execution of all process under this subsection, including, but not limited to, writs of execution, orders of attachment, replevin orders, orders for delivery, writs of restitution and writs of assistance, must be made by a sheriff within the sheriff's county, by the sheriff's deputy, by an attorney admitted to the practice of law in Kansas, by a person licensed as a private detective pursuant to K.S.A.
 75-7b01 et seq., and amendments thereto, or by a person appointed as a process server by a judge or clerk of the district court.
 A subpoena may also be served by any other person who is not a party and is at least 18 years of age.
 Process servers should be appointed freely and may be authorized either to serve process in a single case or in cases generally during a fixed period of time.
 An appointed process server, an authorized attorney or a licensed private detective may make the service anywhere in or outside this state and must be allowed the fees prescribed for the sheriff in K.S.A.
 28-110, and amendments thereto.
 The court may allow other fees and costs.
 A person authorized under this subsection to serve, levy or execute process is considered an "officer" as that term is used in K.S.A.
-60-706 and 60-2401, and amendments thereto.
+60-706 and 60-2401, and amendments thereto